 store by means of a circular or specials posted

 one-third of shoppers report noticing the

-for U.S. raised and processed meat and poultry
+pay more for U.S. raised and processed meat and

-is the same as before at about one-third of
+poultry is the same as before at about

 - Shoppers prepare an average of four